nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 However, due to the rise of distributed cloud apps and microservices it has become less common your app primarily interacts with just a single database.

 When accessing multiple datasources and services I tend to fetch all data in parallel before doing any real processing.
-Pre-fetching dependant domain objects significantly reduces your average response time and as a bonus it renders semantic validation a synchronous operation keeping your functions "blue" (read [What color is your function](http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) for an explanation).
+Pre-fetching dependant domain objects significantly reduces your average response time and as a bonus it renders semantic validation a synchronous operation keeping your functions "blue" (read <a href="(http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/" target="_blank">What color is your function</a>) for an explanation).

 ## 8. Business rules (semantic validation)